-- all risks have been clearly identified, including their possible interactions; - the intervention strengthens and promotes regional, national and local capacities for better preparedness and response at local level; - the partner has an appropriate monitoring, evaluation and learning mechanism to ensure that evidence of the impact of the action and good practices are gathered and effectively disseminated; - the action is justified by an explanation of the losses and suffering that will be avoided or reduced (and why this conclusion is valid); - due consideration has been given to the integration of contingencies and preparedness arrangements (shock responsiveness) into planning to provide locally owned basic service delivery and social protection for vulnerable populations (e.g. for social, safety net programmes), notably in situations of protracted or recurrent crises; - the use of EU Aid Volunteers in the DP intervention is envisaged or not and for what kind of tasks; - in more fragile context, the development of national and local competencies for early action and locally owned Rapid/Emergency Response Mechanisms (ERMs) implemented by local actors should be considered.
+- all risks have been clearly identified, including their possible interactions; - the intervention strengthens and promotes regional, national and local capacities for better preparedness and response at local level; - the partner has an appropriate monitoring, evaluation and learning mechanism to ensure that evidence of the impact of the action and good practices are gathered and effectively disseminated;

+- the action is justified by an explanation of the losses and suffering that will be avoided or reduced (and why this conclusion is valid); - due consideration has been given to the integration of contingencies and preparedness arrangements (shock responsiveness) into planning to provide locally owned basic service delivery and social protection for vulnerable populations (e.g. for social, safety net programmes), notably in situations of protracted or recurrent crises; - the use of EU Aid Volunteers in the DP intervention is envisaged or not and for what kind of tasks; - in more fragile context, the development of national and local competencies for early action and locally owned Rapid/Emergency Response Mechanisms (ERMs) implemented by local actors should be considered.
 Actions to build local preparedness capabilities will include opportunities to apply and benefit from the resources and expertise held by the Union Civil Protection Mechanism (UCPM).

-$\underline{\text{http://ec.europa.eu/echo/files/policies/prevention_preparedness/DRR_thematic_policy_d}$ oc.pdf education while ensuring inclusive and quality education49.
+http://ec.europa.eu/echo/files/policies/prevention_preparedness/DRR_thematic_policy_d oc.pdf

+Education in Emergencies (EiE): DG ECHO will support education actions in emergencies including sudden onset emergencies, ongoing conflicts, natural disasters and situations of displacement (IDP/Refugee).
+The objective of these EiE actions will be to prevent, reduce, mitigate and respond to emergency-related barriers to children's7 education while ensuring inclusive and quality education8.
 EiE actions will respond to the multiple barriers (academic, financial, social, institutional, physical/infrastructural) that children face in accessing their education due to their experiences of the humanitarian situation.
 As such, EiE actions must be tailored to the different needs of children based on their age, gender and other specific circumstances including the specific impact of the emergency they face (e.g. unaccompanied minors, former child soldiers, and disabled children).
 DG ECHO EiE actions work towards three outcomes: